-Despite my new found appreciation for relaxing, I was still a beginner and still needed to get out and do at least one activity each day.
+Despite our new found appreciation for relaxing, we were still beginners while we were on Isla Mujeres and still needed to get out and do at least one activity each day.
 The beauty of renting a golf cart on Isla Mujeres meant that we could take our time exploring the island at our own pace.
 It’s quite amazing how much is jammed onto this little Mexican paradise in the Caribbean Sea.

 Tortugranja Turtle Farm

 Until about 20 years ago, fisherman on Isla Mujeres would lie in wait along the shore each summer night as the enormous turtles emerged from the ocean to lay their eggs.
 Afterwards, the fisherman would swoop in and size the tired turtles as easy prey.
 A few years ago, a group of concerned fisherman and private activists began collecting eggs in order to preserve the species.
 Shortly thereafter, the Mexican Fishing Ministry established the Centro de Investigaciones Pesqueras in order to protect the sea turtles and increase the population.

 They are doing an amazing job of conservation and protecting the turtles in the area.Since the farm opened, tens of thousands of sea turtles have been released and there are now six different species of turtles living on the island.

 The Turtle Farm is found near the centre of the island and allows visitors to walk through both indoor and outdoor pools to observe young turtles, from newborns up to one year of age.

 The Turtle Farm is very peaceful, right on the water, with very few people walking around.
 We often had pools all to ourselves to watch the beautiful little animals.

 Entry was only 30 pesos per person which is around the $2 AUD mark, and you could stay for as long at you like.
 Grab a fresh coconut on the way in (or out!) to keep you hydrated.